bioAI-Oslo/Spikeometric/docs/tutorials/implement_model.rst

 --------------
 After we have collected the input to the neurons, we need to apply a non-linearity to it.
 In this case, we use a rectified linear non-linearity.
-The rate is scaled by the time step to ensure that increasing the resolution of the simulation doesn't artificially increase the firing rate.
+The rate is scaled by the time step to ensure that increasing the resolution of the simulation doesn't artificially change the firing rate.

 .. code-block:: python